-Inside Egress Studio's on-line Art Gallery, you'll find I use many techniques and mediums for the artworks I create.
-I cannot seem to hold myself to just one medium, but the styles I use are consistent within each type of artwork—even more so when the artworks are made in a series.
-It's not that I can't focus for long— I have proven many times to myself that I can.
-The answer is simple: I have learned numerous techniques and mediums over the years because of an insatiable curiosity.
-As an artist, I can't give that up.
+Inside Egress Studio's online Art Gallery, you'll find I use many techniques and mediums for the artworks I create.
+I cannot seem to hold myself to just one medium, but the styles I use are consistent within each type of artwork—and are often made in a series.
+It's not that I can't focus — because I wouldn't get as much done if I didn't.
+But I have learned numerous techniques and mediums over several decades because of an insatiable curiosity.
+As an artist, I can't give that up no matter what.

 Detail from the assemblage "Revised Cycles"